 And then because you left it out, it biased it in the other direction.

-So was that science, or was there something about your opinion that decided what was in the studies, and really you're measuring your own opinion of what should be in the studies, and you're not actually measuring any kind of average of the studies.
+And really, you're measuring your own opinion of what should be in the studies, and you're not actually measuring any kind of average of the studies.

-So in general, meta studies are, in my opinion, not terribly reliable.
+So in general, meta-studies are, in my opinion, not terribly reliable.

 But to the credit of the administration, they're not saying we have proven the connection.